Port Washington Watershed Biodiversity Coalition

 1,000+ acres of diverse natural habitat stewarded

-Over one mile of natural shoreline with ongoing and future resilience planning
+Over one mile of natural coastline stewarded

-Ten local community-based organizations working together
+Ten local organizations working together with a science advisory committee to inform action

 One growing movement for people and nature